 – Learn to properly walk a line

 – Practice at home ask your trainer to practice walking a course.
-It’s better to learn at home then the day of the show.
+It’s better to learn at home than the day of the show.

 Take a picture